 A subordinate organization of the Mission Command Center of Excellence, the Counterinsurgency Center began revising the manual seven months ago.
 Because FM 3-24 is a military publication, the military makes decisions on content, writing style and format.
 However, the Counterinsurgency Center has sought to engender a collaborative environment for the revision process that capitalizes on the collective experiences, intellect and expertise of practitioners, scholars and agency partners.

-“The goal is to produce a field manual that captures enduring tactics and procedures to guide Army and Marine ground forces, integrated with joint-interagency-multinational partners, in conducting counterinsurgency operations against future irregular threats,” said Brig.
+Page 2 of 2 - “The goal is to produce a field manual that captures enduring tactics and procedures to guide Army and Marine ground forces, integrated with joint-interagency-multinational partners, in conducting counterinsurgency operations against future irregular threats,” said Brig.
 Gen. Wayne W. Grigsby Jr., MC CoE director.
 “It should be a document that any Soldier 10 years from now who has limited-to-no-counterinsurgency experience can pick up and use.”

 The Counterinsurgency Center has conducted monthly webcasts open to the public throughout this phase of the revision process to gain feedback on key issues, such as the value of centrisms — population-centric vs. enemy-centric, for example.
 A dedicated writing team has also published issue papers about various counterinsurgency topics for discussion among senior officers, practitioners and theorists.